 However, it wasn’t until the 90s that what we now know as Cloud Computing started to be realized.
 In our next, The History of Cloud Computing, we will go into more detail on how the late 1990s and early 2000s was the birth of the Cloud as we know it today.

 DOMA is an expert in navigating and deploying cloud services for federal, commercial, and healthcare customers.
-If you would like to find out if cloud services are right for your organization, consider getting a free cloud assessment from DOMA.
+If you would like to find out if cloud services are right for your organization, consider getting a comprehensive cloud assessment from DOMA.
 We are here to help you determine if AWS cloud services can make an impact on your team.
 If you’re unsure where to start or need help getting these services integrated, we can do the heavy lifting.
 Get started with the Cloud quickly.

 DOMA Technologies (DOMA) was founded in 2000 as a Cloud-based document management company.
 Today DOMA delivers comprehensive solutions using the latest tools to help you collaborate with enterprise data.
 DOMA captures and transforms information through digital solutions using hyper-automation.
 Our data and document solutions pair traditional practices like scanning with advanced cloud technology to extract, convert, and visualize the data trapped in your documents.